jonmon6691/LoRa-Latch/README.md

 * **Unlock via internet:** Having a web API available to unlock would open up possbilities for allowing delivery people in while away, or setting to unlock via the resident's phone in anticipation of visitors, etc.
+* **Pairing:** A run-time procedure can be done by the user to synchronize the security between the latch controller and the remote.